GET A SMALL BUSINESS LOAN

 Virtually all traditional lenders will use this bar as a barrier to a business loan.
 Usually it requires a minimum score of 720, however, it may go as low as 680.

 Even in best-case scenarios, traditional lenders will often require collateral or assets on top of a high credit score.
-They will want some type of security including homes, cars, cash, investments, etc.
+You will increase your chances if you provide some type of security including homes, cars, cash, investments, etc.

 Another indicator that is often overlooked by most small business owners is the business credit score.